Quantum-Yeti/ScratchBoard/README.md

 # Scratch Board

-**Scratch Board** is a lightweight desktop productivity app that combines note-taking, scratch notes (sticky notes), and interactive tools such as a MAC vendor lookup.
+**Scratch Board** is a lightweight desktop productivity app that combines note-taking, scratch notes (sticky notes), a MAC vendor lookup, and much more.
 Designed for capturing quick notes and playful exploration, it keeps your ideas organized while adding a touch of fun.

 ---